ela-compil/BACnet/Docs/README.txt

 4. TESTS
 	The DemoServer and Yabe has been tested with other similar programs:
 	    - InneaBACnetExplorer
 	    - BACnet Stack - By Steve Karg
 	    - Wireshark.
 (This is most likely the same as the BACnet Stack)
 	    - CAS BACnet Explorer
-	'Segmentation' has only been verified with Wireshark.
+	'Segmentation' has been verified with Wireshark, and Wago 750/830 BACNET/PTP has not been tested with any 3rd parties.
+    BACnet/MSTP has been tested with an Ftdi Usb/Rs485 adaptor and
+	    - Trane Uc800 (vendor Id 2)
+		- Metz Connect I/O modules (BTR Netcom vendor Id 421)
+		- Contemporary Control MSTP/IP Router (vendor Id 245)
-	'PTP' has not been tested with any 3rd parties.
+	BACnet/Ethernet has been tested with
+	    - Delta Controls devices (vendor Id 8)
-	BBMD services has been tested with peers :
+	BACnet/IP has been tested with a very long list of devices BBMD services has been tested with peers :
-	- Wago 750/830
+	    - Wago 750/830 (vendor Id 222)
-	- Newron DoGate
+	    - Newron DoGate (vendor Id 451)
+		- Sauter EY-AS521 (vendor Id 80)

 5. SUPPORT
 	There's no support for the project at this time.
 That's reserved for our